Tomaszów County, Lublin Voivodeship

-Tomaszów County (powiat tomaszowski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, eastern Poland, on the border with Ukraine.
+Tomaszów County (powiat tomaszowski) is a unit of territorial administration and local government (powiat) in Lublin Voivodeship, south-eastern Poland, on the border with Ukraine.
 It was established on January 1, 1999, as a result of the Polish local government reforms passed in 1998.
 Its administrative seat and largest town is Tomaszów Lubelski, which lies 107 km south-east of the regional capital Lublin.
 The only other towns in the county are Tyszowce, lying 28 km north-east of Tomaszów, and Łaszczów, lying 25 km east of Tomaszów.

 The county covers an area of 1487.1 km2.
 As of 2019, its total population was 80,701, including a population of 19,050 in Tomaszów Lubelski, 2,112 in Tyszowce, 2,139 in Łaszczów, and a rural population of 57,400.

 Neighbouring counties

 Tomaszów County is bordered by Lubaczów County to the south-west, Biłgoraj County to the west, Zamość County to the north and Hrubieszów County to the north-east.
 It also borders Ukraine to the south-east.